 - When the oven is nice and hot, prepare your pizzas.
-Stretch (don't roll!) your dough to 12" and place in a lightly oiled large cast iron skillet.
-Drizzle a little olive oil over the dough and spread it to cover with your fingers.
-Then sprinkle some minced or crushed garlic over the olive oil.
-Sprinkle with vegan mozzarella, then cover with about 1/3 of the buffalo soy curls.
-Lastly add some of the white and light green parts of the scallions.
-Place the entire cast iron skillet on rack, and bake for 12-15 minutes, or until the crust has darkened and turned dark brown or black in spots.
+Stretch the dough into a 12-inch round and place in a lightly oiled large cast iron skillet.
+Drizzle a little olive oil over the dough and spread it with your fingers to coat the dough.
+Top with the minced garlic, then add the vegan mozzarella followed by about 1/3 of the soy curls.
+Lastly add the sliced white and light green parts of the scallions.
+Place the entire cast iron skillet on rack, and bake for 8-15 minutes, or until the crust has darkened and turned dark brown or black in spots.

 - When the pizza is cooked, remove from oven and drizzle some of the chilled ranch over top and extra hot sauce if desired.
 Then finish with some of the green parts of the scallions.
 Slice and enjoy while hot!

 You can speed up the baking process when baking in a cast iron if you preheat the cast iron before adding the dough.
 You can do this by just placing the empty skillet on a burner and turning on the stove to medium.
 Let it warm up, then be careful when assembling your pizza in the skillet!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 6 Serving Size: 3 slices of pizza